hazemkhairy/AS24-Backend/README.md

 - Download the project.
 - Open CMD.
 - Navigate to the project directory using the CMD commands.
-- Run the following Command on the CMD: "node index.js"
+- Run the following Command on the CMD: "node index" or "nodemon index".

+### How to run tests of the project
+- Download the project.
+- Open CMD.
+- Navigate to the project directory using the CMD commands.
+- Run the following Command on the CMD: "npm test".

 ### Todo
 - [X] Init the project.
 - [X] Create Endpoint to generate Requirment from the default CSV.